 Still, we have no practical choice but to communicate in these ways.
 In the context of the written word, we have no real choice but to convey much of our meaning through our selection of language and to receive much of the meaning of things that we read via the writer's selection of language.
 When we discuss the meaning of a prose piece (or even more so with a piece of poetry!) with someone else, we have no choice but to get into issues of language and tone, and to make attempts to show how one or other construal of the less explicit aspects of meaning is more plausible than others.

 For example, part of the meaning of John Shook's piece in the Huffington Post the other day - a part conveyed by its scathing tone, which in turn arises from choices of words, from the rhythm of the prose and so on - is that certain unnamed people deserve our scorn for their ignorance and arrogance.
 Shook goes close to saying this explicitly, but he never goes quite that far.
 The further meaning in his piece is conveyed through the choice of language.
 We are entitled to say that Shook used scathing language of people who were unnamed but in a way that suggested he was talking about certain individuals who do not in fact deserve contempt or hostility, or whatever.
 That is a perfectly legitimate discussion to have.
-Leaving aside the literal meaning of what he said, we are entitled to discuss how certain choices of language make the piece sensationalist, inflammatory, and so on.
+Leaving aside the literal meaning of what he said, we are entitled to discuss how certain choices of language make the piece sensationalist or inflammatory.
 We should not be cutting ourselves off from that discussion.

 We need to have these conversations, we can't avoid them, and there is no shortcut by which we can require our interlocutors to ignore tone and concentrate solely on the cogency of any arguments that are presented explicitly and seriously.
 Where such arguments exist, of course, their cogency is independent of the overall tone of a piece in which they are embedded.
 But that does not entail that the tone of the piece does not matter.
 It may matter in all sorts of ways.